metubin712/DeepSpliceDetectors/README.md

 # Deep Splice Detectors

-This repository contains the code for reproducing the experiments in the article "**An Automated Framework for Evaluation of Deep Learning Models for Splice Site Predictions**".
+This repository contains the code for reproducing the experiments in the article "**An automated framework for evaluation of deep learning models for splice site predictions**".

 ## Reproducing the Experiments